 Ok, stairway going to the basement.
 Lots of water and mold damage.
 Not a ton here.
 But we did have siding issues again, that affected this area and created mold in this area.
 We pulled the ceiling.
 I think that was the only area that really has some siding related issue.
 There was mold in other spots.
 But, lets go to the basement.
 So this is where most of the tremendous contamination came from.
 This was a basement.

 And we have spent huge amounts of time down here as well as resources getting mold out.
 Starting with content that was left, carpet throughout.
 Had custom woodwork as well in spots.
-This was a full blown theater with a riser for the seating.
+To refinish all the woodwork, we had to reach out to someone like a Contents Restoration Company.
+Also, this place was a full-blown theater with a riser for the seating.
 So, it took maybe two dumpsters just to get the basement gutted.
 And it was not fun.
 Lots of hard work, lots of trips to the dumpster.
-And a very, very tedious, slow process to get this basement to the point where it is now, which is safe.
+In fact, we even thought of getting in touch with roll off dumpster rentals to ease our workload.
+Eventually, we did it on our own.
+And, it was indeed a very, very tedious, slow process to get this basement to the point where it is now, which is safe.
 You can see it’s totally gutted.
 We have cleaned the HVAC lines down here as well as well as the two systems.
 So, and the coating has been applied, so everything is good now, but we’ll go over some of the different areas and what we found.

 So we also did take the wood bottom plate in the basement.
 We wanted to know the condition of that board on the bottom side.
 So I did remove this bottom plate from this wall.
 Turned it over and it wasn’t moldy, it’s a treated lumber.
 So it really had gotten moldy.
 Over here we did the same thing in that section that was the worst as far as staining on the bottom plate.
 And we took it out and didn’t have mold under it as well.
 This is the main room down here, it’s just some kind of room going out to the walkout basement.